ymruan/cms-performance-test-kit-guide/how_to/prepare_env.md

 1. Change value of "CIsToAdd".
 For example, we can use "14000000" to populat 14M CIs + relationships
 2. Change the value "ini".
 Use the file under "pupulation/ini"

+If you want to know about the population data, please check the Chapter - [Population](../description/population_description.md)